dominic-chang/Krang.jl/paper/paper.md

 # Statement of need

-Studies of the near horizon scale science around supermassive black holes have increased in interest due to results from the horizon scale observations of supermassive black holes by the Gravity Collaboration, the Atacama Large Millimeter Array (ALMA), and the EHTC.
+Studies of electromagnetic signatures around black holes have increased in interest due to results from the horizon scale observations of supermassive black holes by the Gravity Collaboration, the Atacama Large Millimeter Array (ALMA), and the EHTC.
-The Event Horizon Telescope, in particular [EHT, @M87PaperII], produced the first images of the shadows of the supermassive black holes in the centers of M87 [@M87PaperI] and the Milky Way [@SgrAPaperI] galaxies at event horizon scales.
+The Event Horizon Telescope, in particular [EHT, @M87PaperII], produced the first images of the shadows of the supermassive black holes in the centers of M87 [@M87PaperI] and the Milky Way [@SgrAPaperI] galaxies at event horizon scales, with emission being sourced from the interactions of accreting relativistic plasmas and magnetic fields within the vicinity of the black holes.
-The emission from these sources originating from relativistic plasmas that are accreted by supermassive black holes in the presence of a magnetic field.
-Scientific analysis of the data from these sources often requires complicated source modelling that includes various relativistic effects which leave characteristic signatures in the observed images.
+Scientific analysis of the data from these sources often requires complicated source modelling that includes various relativistic effects which can leave characteristic signatures in the observed images.
 The large scale of the black holes allows for many of these effects to be described within the geometric optics limit of electro-magnetism.
 Ray tracing techniques thus present viable options for modeling images of super massive black holes.

 A relativistic image feature that has been theorized to exist, but is yet to be resolved, are the individual sub-image contributions to the overall image structure known as photon-rings, [@JohnsonRing].